 - Burnout or sustained overwork, which can mimic both anxiety and depression.

-- Grief, where waves of fear and physical symptoms are a normal part of the response.
+- Grief, where waves of fear and physical symptoms can be part of the response.

 What helps

-Anxiety is one of the most treatable mental health concerns.
-Many people find significant relief through a combination of practical steps and professional support.
+Anxiety is often treatable, and many people find significant relief through a combination of practical steps and professional support.
 Approaches that often help include:

 - Learning practical tools.
 Slow breathing, grounding techniques, naming feelings, and reducing reassurance-seeking can ease moments of high anxiety.